xrdocs/asr9k/_tutorials/2023-04-24-asr9k-inline-map-t-border-relay-configuration-and-troubleshooting.md

 ### Translation

-Once traffic hit the correct PBR class it is being sent for translation where system will do its magic to transform the Source/Destination IP addresses and ports into the new address.
+Once traffic hit the correct PBR class it is being sent for translation where system will do its magic to transform the Source/Destination IP addresses and ports into the new addresses.
 See the "Border Router Address Translation" section above for the details.
 We can verify the translation counters using the counters below:

     	"show cgv6 map-t-cisco MAPT-1 statistics"